 During the nineteenth century, superstitious belief in fairies and all things supernatural was very strong, and when something happened that appeared to be miraculous, without the aid of the church, it was commonly and easily attributed to witchcraft and the devil.
 As such the local church viewed Biddy with suspicion, and all the local clergy were totally opposed to her.
 As her fame spread they even tried to warn off people who went to visit her.
 One story of the churches opposition occurred in 1865.
 While visiting friends in Ennis, Biddy was charged with Witchcraft under the 1586 statute; however the case was dismissed due to a lack of sufficient evidence.
 Many of the local people stood their ground against the clergy, maintaining she did nothing but good works.

 Before her death and despite their differences, Biddy had befriended one of the local priests and asked him not to let her bottle fall into the wrong hands when she died.
-According to her wishes, the priest took the bottle and hurled it into Kilbarron Lake.
+According to her wishes, the priest took the bottle and hurled it into Kilbarron Lake .
 Since then, such was the belief in Biddy’s legend, many attempts to trawl the lake in search of the bottle have been made, but to this day it has never been found.

-I hope you have enjoyed this post on Biddy Early, my favorite Irish Healer.
+I have no doubt that her bottle was never thrown in the lake, it is probably sitting in the I hope you have enjoyed this post on Biddy Early, my favorite Irish Healer.
 As always I would love to hear your thoughts and how you yourself may incorporate Biddy into your own magickal workings.

 Bright Blessings,